 If you have a Mac, the exFAT format is also fine.
-However, the NTFS format can present a problem as it can be read by, but not written-to without extra software such as Paragon's NTFS for Mac ($30 at paragon-software.com).
+However, the NTFS format can present a problem as it can be read by, but not written-to without extra software such as Microsoft NTFS for Mac by Paragon Software ($32 at paragon-software).

-Some Seagate external drives come with a no-cost modified version of Paragon's NTFS for Mac, which eliminates the need to reformat the drive.
+Some Seagate external drives come with a no-cost specially-modified version of NTFS for Mac, which eliminates the need to reformat the drive.
 However, the cut-down version only works for mounting Seagate NTFS-formatted drives on a Mac.

 Some manufacturers (most notably Western Digital) market drives specifically for Macs, pre-formatted and ready for Time Machine.
 Otherwise, any PC-formatted (NTFS, exFAT or FAT 32) drive can be formatted using OS X's Disk Utility software.
 If you want the drive to be bootable (for use as a bootable system drive or a Time Machine drive, for example), set it to HFS+, Journaled, with GUID partition table.

 - NTFS – the most common and efficient format for large volumes on Windows and Linux.